djplaner/memex/sense/Design/role-of-relationships-breaking-the-iron-triangle.md

 - assemblage
 - living in the ruins of progress - accepting the capitialist issues

 Also has the idea of buyers/field agents etc as translators that help with the scaling.
 The CASA stuff I'm doing here is perhaps an example of that type of translator.
-Just as Tsing says these are necessary to help scale mushroom picking, perhaps breaking the iron triangle requires higher education to have CASA
+Just as Tsing says these are necessary to help scale mushroom picking, perhaps breaking the iron triangle requires higher education to have CASA....
+This was particularly evident with the variety of practices in Bb courses sites of the list of CAR requests just before my rec leave.
+Required new work to "scale" to become numbers

 ### Practice Theory and Sociomaterial perspectives